Mesothelioma.com - Helping Mesothelioma Patients Since 1996 call

 Image of a popcorn ceiling being scraped

-The first step in a textured ceiling remodeling project is to figure out if it contains asbestos.
-The best way to do this is to hire a professional inspector to take a sample and test it.
+The first step in remodeling a textured ceiling is to figure out if it contains asbestos.
+The best approach is hiring a professional inspector to take and test a sample.

-If you choose to collect samples on your own, you’ll be at risk of serious illnesses.
-Even a one-time exposure to asbestos may cause mesothelioma and other asbestos diseases.
-Leaving sampling and testing to professionals is a much safer option.
+Collecting samples on your own puts you at risk of serious illnesses.
+Even a single exposure to asbestos may cause mesothelioma and other asbestos diseases.
+Leaving the sampling and testing to professionals is a much safer option.

-2: Removal Process and Cost Depends on Inspection Outcome
+2: Removal Process and Cost Depend on Inspection Outcome

-Removing a popcorn ceiling comes with different costs depending on if the inspector finds asbestos.
+The cost of removing a popcorn ceiling varies, depending on whether the inspector finds asbestos.
 If the sample tests positive for the mineral, renovators should hire professional abatement specialists to remove the ceiling.

 • Labor